-Five and a half years ago my friend mentioned he was going to take a jewelry class at Silverworks, Glen Echo Park and would I be interested.
-I have a background in design, (Philadelphia College of Art) and I was extremely interested.
+Six years ago, my friend mentioned he would be taking a jewelry class at Silverworks, Glen Echo Park, and would I be interested.
+I have a background in design (Philadelphia College of Art), and I was extremely interested.

 In my late seventies, I have found a hobby that will sustain me for many years.
-Silverworks is only ten minutes from my home and once you have taken classes, you can reserve time in the studio to work.
-Since the pandemic, Silverworks has been closed.
-I have set up a studio in my home and spend two to four hours working at this craft four to five times a week.
+Silverworks is only ten minutes from my home, and once you have taken classes, you can reserve time in the studio to work.
+Since the pandemic, Silverworks was closed, so I set up a studio in my home and now spend two to four hours working on this craft four to five times a week.

 Each piece is one of a kind and handmade.
-It is very gratifying to work and I have made many new friends with the same interest.
+It is very gratifying work, and I have made many new friends with the same interest.
 I am so thankful to have found this creative outlet.

 I believe strongly in having fun with your jewelry.
 Rings are an easy way to go a little bold without overpowering a look.
 Sometimes you want a statement piece and sometimes you want something simple.
 It all depends on what your mood is and where you are going.